sam0slo/OPIM_3223_Assignment_1/README.md

 - If three enemies reach the cylinder, the cylinder is destroyed and you lose

-- You win if all the enemies are dead, you are alive, and the goal is still alive
+- You win if all the enemies are dead, you are alive, and the cylinder is still alive